Home

 β Indi (beta Indi)

-β Indi is a double bright giant star in the constellation of Indus.
+β Indi is a double bright giant star of spectral class K1 in the constellation of Indus.

 β Indi visual magnitude is 3.65.
-Because of its moderate brightness, β Indi should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, β Indi is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.65